jasonchadwick/website-old/pages/pulses.md

 ---

-We will be presenting our initial pulse work at QIP 2022, poster #650.
+We presented our initial pulse work at QIP 2022, poster #650, and a paper on our optimal control methods is currently under review for QCE 2022.

 In general, qudits are expected to be more error-prone than qubits since they occupy higher energy states.
 We are still investigating this and working to quantify the error rates.
 It remains to be seen whether these errors will prove prohibitive and require us to wait for higher precision quantum computers, but for now we are hopeful that the approach will be useful even in today's noisy devices.

 We are also designing a transpiler that will take in qubit circuits and output mixed-radix circuits that selectively use ququarts in place of qubits when these optimizations would speed up the circuit.
+We intend to publish this work at APLOS 2023.

 [← back to home](../index.md)